nishi-1310/nishi-1310/README.md

 <h1 align="center">Hi, I'm Nishi Kumari 👋</h1>
 <h3 align="center">  web developer & software engineer </h3>

-❤️ I enjoy working with React on the frontend.
+❤️ I enjoy working on the frontend.
 ✨ I'm passionate about learning and applying web development technologies, with a keen focus on advanced React.

 ## About Me: